 DEMODECTIC MANGE IN THE CAT

-Demodectic mange mites live in the hair follicles of all species as normal skin residents.
-They live in balance with their host’s immune system but if the balance shifts in favor of the mite, skin disease results.
-The nature of the skin disease can be quite variable ranging from over-grooming ( also called "fur mowing") to raw weepy eosinophilic granuloma complex lesions to the dry seedlike scabs commonly referred to as "miliary dermatitis."
+Unfortunately, the cat is also host to two other Demodex mite species that are very much contagious to other cats and readily cause skin disease.
+The nature of the skin disease with either type of mite infection can be quite variable ranging from over-grooming ( also called "fur mowing") to raw weepy eosinophilic granuloma complex lesions to the dry seedlike scabs commonly referred to as "miliary dermatitis."
+Feline demodicosis is usually an itchy disease.

-Demodex cati and Demodex gatoi are the two main demodex mites of the cat with a third species recently described buy yet unnamed.
-(The dog has only Demodex canis to address.)
-Demodex cati is long and slender like the “alligator-esque” canine mite and lives inside hair follicles also like the canine mite while Demodex gatoi is short, stubby with hardly has any tail at all, and lives more superficially in the skin.
-Demodex cati is felt to be a normal resident of feline skin while Demodex gatoi is more likely an infectious agent.
-The new unnamed mite is of a size in between that of the other two species and lives on the skin surface like Demodex gatoi.
+Demodex cati and Demodex gatoi are the two main Demodex mites of the cat with a third species recently described but yet unnamed.
+Demodex cati is long and slender resembling a short-nosed alligator while Demodex gatoi is short, stubby with hardly has any tail at all.
+The unnamed mite is slightly bigger than Demodex gatoi but also short-tailed.

 (Graphics courtesy of Dr. Carol Foil.
 Used with permission)